MarkHoeber/tools-tech-syllabus/source/rst.rst

 * Learn the basic syntax of RST.
 * Edit a page in RST.
-* Learn to use Atom packages to improve the RST editing experience.
 * Be prepared to create documentation sets in Sphinx.